QUAREP-LiMi/WG12_checklists_for_image_publishing/checklists/image_publishing/intro_image_publishing.md

 (intro_image_publishing)=
 # Introduction

 Microscopy is a powerful tool to capture biological processes.
-The output of microscopy is image data (Figure 1).
 Publishing clear, informative microscopy figures is crucial for **life science researchers**, yet until now there have been no unified guidelines on how to do it.
-In response, members of **QUAREP-LiMi** (Quality Assessment and Reproducibility for Instruments & Images in Light Microscopy) **Working Group 12** have created community-driven **checklists** to help you present images and image analysis results in a transparent and reproducible way.
+In response, members of **QUAREP-LiMi** (Quality Assessment and Reproducibility for Instruments & Images in Light Microscopy) **Working Group 12** have created community-driven **checklists** to help you present images and image analysis results in a transparent and reproducible way (Figure 1).

 ```{figure} ./figures_image_publishing/intro_image_publication.png
 ---